 Dr. Amy Tomlinson earned her Au.D. from A.T.
 Still University, her M.S. from Radford University and her B.S. from James Madison University.
 She holds Virginia state Licensure as an Audiologist and Hearing Aid Specialist.

 Read 10 verified patient reviews for Hearing Clinics of Virginia - Richmond!
-Their average review score is 4.5 ().
+Their average review score is 4.5 () from 10 reviews.

 “They actually were nice and they checked out my ears and told me what was the problem.”